 The website and forums play an integral part in how the branch functions, and as such to really get the most from your membership it’s important that you log in and participate on the website and forum pages to keep abreast of upcoming runs, events, and of course to access that pool of knowledge and help should you require it.

-In short it’s just about riding your motorcycle and having a laugh, everything else can wait.
+To us it’s just about riding your motorcycle and having a laugh, everything else can wait.

 We meet every Wednesday evening from 8pm at the Talbot Inn, Stilton which is the first pub on the right as you enter Stilton from the A1.
 Postcode for the pub is PE7 3RP

 Just a few of the things we get up to !

 We attend several shows a year, from the local village shows to helping out at the larger national shows.
 For example the BMF show at the Peterborough Showground.
 Photo above taken at the 2015 Springfields show - Jan 2015

 Although we took a break last year, in 2014 were back with a vengance.
 2011/2013 we spent long weekends exploring France, Belgium and Holland.
 Visiting the Battlefields of World 1.
 Basing ourselves in a very comfortable farmhouse B&B we explored the battlefields.
 Even going underground exploring the tunnels of Arras.
 Planning is in the early stages, but to commemorate the outbreak of World War I we'll be returning to the area.

 Several are attended throughout the year, with members displaying their bikes and encouraging like minded people to join the TOMCC.

 Every August the branch hosts a free bike show at our branch HQ in Stilton where we throw open our branch HQ for the day.
 This year were expecting around 500 biking friends and their families to spend the day listening to the band and DJ whilst chilling in the late summer sun.